Dusting Tango Music?

 Why this blog?

 I like to make my dusted music available to all.
 I would like to help to improve the quality of music played at milongas.
-The thousands of hours work involved in dusting music make sense to be invested the more people use and enjoy it.
+The thousands of hours work involved in dusting music make more sense the more people use and enjoy it.

 I am not sure about the copyright situation.
 Most of the music is more than 40 years old.
 After working on a piece for several hours would have change it enough for copyright not to apply any longer.
 Still, if anyone knows about such things and could tell if there are any problems and could suggest what to do about it.
 I would very much appreciate it.